Uberspace/lab/source/guide_gotify.rst

 -----------

 Without configuration, gotify will listen on port 80.
 To change that to our previously choosen ``52111``, we will use an environment variable.
-It is also possible to use a config file.
-To download the example config, run:
+It is also possible to use a config file, but we will ignore that for now.
+If you still want to change values in the config, download the example config and adjust it to your needs:

 ::